Honduran cuisine: Condiments

 Encurtido is used as an appetizer, side dish and condiment, and is a common dish in Honduran cuisine.

 Tegucigalpan cuisine

 This refers to the cuisine and restaurants of the city of Tegucigalpa, Honduras.
 Rice, beans, and tortillas are a staple of the Honduran diet, and some would argue there is little difference in quality between the streetside vendors and top restaurants.

 The city, like in most other places in Honduras, offers a wide variety of cuisines from not only Honduras but also Asia, India, the Middle East, and other regions.
-Tegucigalpa offers everything from street food to gourmet food in five-star restaurants with a candlelit ambiance.
+Tegucigalpa offers everything from street food to gourmet food in five-star restaurants.
 However, according to Frommer's, "Tegucigalpa's dining scene is considerably more varied when compared to the rest of the country, but lacks the quality and depth of other Latin American cities."